meowstrapper/DroidBlox/README.md

 # WHY IS IT PYTHON!1!!
 ITS SO SLOW YK???
 I only know python, ehh..
 Feel free to recreate my project in Kotlin, Java, or other languages with credits by linking this github repository at yours.

+# NOTE
+Will be refactored into kotlin soon :33

 # License
 - DroidBlox is licensed under the [GNU GPL v2.0 License](https://github.com/meowstrapper/DroidBlox/blob/main/LICENSE)